 + PRO: Spacious options are available

-In cities like Pretoria and Johannesburg, expats can easily rent sizeable freestanding houses in the suburbs with large gardens and often private swimming pools.
-Townhouses are also popular options for expats looking for something smaller, as they also usually have a small garden to relax in.
-Even apartment blocks often come with communal spaces that include swimming pools and braai (barbecue) areas.
+In cities like Pretoria and Johannesburg, you can easily rent sizeable freestanding houses in the suburbs with large gardens and often private swimming pools.
+Townhouses are also popular options if you're looking for something smaller, as they also usually have a small garden to relax in.
+Even apartment blocks frequently have communal spaces, including swimming pools and braai (barbecue) areas.

 - CON: Renting in major cities can be expensive